not-chciken/FloppyFloat/README.md

 f32 result = ff.Mul<f32, FloppyFloat::kRoundTowardZero>(a, b);
 ```

+## Things You Need To Take Care Of
+- RISC-V NaN Boxing

 ## How does it work?
 Coding, algorithms, and a bit of math.
 For a detailed explanation see [this blog post](https://www.chciken.com/simulation/2023/11/12/fast-floating-point-simulation.html).